mattetti/book_mdar/book/source/Chapters/4_A_Little_Blog/1_MVC/1_Models.markdown

 ## Models

-(TODO) - Started the rewrite for DM 0.9, finish it!
+(TODO) - rewrite for DM 0.9, and make this section clearer

 ### Getting started